Mrymna/Surgery_procedures/Neuronexus/4x16_64channel.md

 ## ktan

 The channel number in ktan are the same as the Intan amplifier.
 There are 16 digital inputs added to the analog input of the amplifier.

+There is a python script for channel mapping for the H64LP probe.